Juanita Millender-McDonald

 Juanita Millender-McDonald (September 7, 1938 – April 22, 2007) was an American politician who served as a member of the United States House of Representatives from 1996 until her death in 2007, representing California's 37th congressional district, which includes most of South Central Los Angeles and the city of Long Beach, California.
 She was a member of the Democratic Party.

 On December 19, 2006, Millender-McDonald was named Chairwoman of the House Committee on House Administration for the 110th Congress.
 She was the first African-American woman to chair the committee.
-She was also a member of the Congressional Black Caucus and of the New Democrat Coalition and was considered a front-runner for the job of Secretary of Transportation if John Kerry had been elected President in 2004.
+She was also a member of the Congressional Black Caucus and of the New Democrat Coalition and was considered a front-runner for the job of Secretary of Transportation if John Kerry had been elected president in 2004.

 Biography

 Millender-McDonald was born in Birmingham, Alabama.
-She was educated at Los Angeles Harbor College; at the University of Redlands, from which she received a business degree; and at California State University, Los Angeles, from which she earned a masters in educational administration; and the University of Southern California, from which she completed her doctorate in public administration.
+She was educated at Los Angeles Harbor College; at the University of Redlands, from which she received a business degree; and at California State University, Los Angeles, from which she earned a master's degree in educational administration; and the University of Southern California, from which she completed her doctorate in public administration.

 She worked as a teacher, a textbook editor, and later as director of a nonprofit organization working for gender issues.
 She was a member of Alpha Kappa Alpha sorority.
 Millender-McDonald served as a member of the City Council of Carson, California and was a member of the California State Assembly (after beating two sitting incumbent Democrats that had been reapportioned into the same Carson based assembly district in 1992) before entering the House.

 She was first elected to the House in a March 1996 special election to replace Congressman Walter Tucker, who resigned due to corruption charges and was later sentenced to 27 months in prison.
 While she won a difficult nine-candidate primary in her first election run (fellow assembly member Willard Murray came in a close second) she did not face any serious opposition in any of her reelection campaigns.

 In Congress, she was known for her commitment to protecting international human rights.
 Millender-McDonald worked to aid victims of genocide and human trafficking.
 In 1996, she also led an inquiry into allegations that the CIA was working with cocaine traffickers to fund Contra rebels in Nicaragua.

 Within a week of her requesting a leave of absence to deal with her illness, on April 22, 2007, Millender-McDonald died in hospice care, succumbing to colon cancer at the age of 68 at her home in Carson.
-She left a husband, James McDonald, Jr., and five adult children.
+She left a husband, James McDonald Jr., and five adult children.